 In 1900, Kittie is listed as head of household in a rented home, at 25 North Common Street, in Lynn.
 She has several boarders including Frank, a machinist, who was likely working for General Electric .
 The census confirms that she has given birth to only one child in her lifetime.
 She is listed as a widow (it was common to lie about marital status as divorce or abandonment was disgraceful).

-Although not included in the census, 18 year old daughter, Georgianna, in 1900, had relocated from New York (where she had been living with her aunt Cordelia) to live with her mother and Shipman, likely because Cordelia and her family had relocated to Galeton, Pennsylvania.
-She took a position as an operative in a Lynn shoe factory and suddenly begins to use the surname Clough instead of Hughes [strange since Clough had abandoned them; it is possible that he adopted her previously and she legally changed her name, but no record has been found].
+Although not included in the census, 18 year old daughter, Georgianna, in 1900, had relocated from New York (where she had likely been living with her aunt Cordelia) to live with her mother and Shipman, likely because Cordelia and her family had relocated to Galeton, Pennsylvania.
+She took a position as an operative in a Lynn shoe factory and suddenly begins to use the surname Clough instead of Hughes [Clough had abandoned Kittie and there was no known contact; it is possible that Georgianna used his surname as it was more “American” than Hughes, which perhaps aided her in finding a job].

 The three continued to reside at 25 North Common together for a few years.
 Kittie, in early 1902, divorced Clough, on the grounds of desertion, and married Shipman on Saturday, 4 October 1902; her third marriage and his first.
 They were married by Reverend Herbert A. Manchester, Presbyterian Clergy.